Analysis of the $X(4475/4710)$, $X(4500/4700)$, $Z_{c}(4600)$, $Z_{\bar{c}\bar{s}}(4600)$ and related tetraquark states with the QCD sum rules: QCD sum rules for the hidden-charm tetraquark states

-where the $\varepsilon_{\mu/\alpha}$ and $\varepsilon_{\mu\nu}$ are the hadron polarization vectors.
-We choose the components $\Pi_{+}(p^2)$ and $p^2\widetilde{\Pi}_{+}(p^2)$ to explore the tetraquark states without contaminations from other states.
-The quantum filed theory does not forbid the currents $J(x)$ and $J_{\mu\nu}(x)$ coupling to the two-meson scattering states if they have the same quantum numbers, there maybe exist contaminations from the two-meson scattering states.
-In Refs.\cite{WangZG-Landau,Wang-Two-particle}, we illustrate that the two-meson scattering states play an unimportant role and cannot saturate the QCD sum rules by themselves, on the other hand, the tetraquark (molecular) states play an irreplaceable role, and we can saturate the QCD sum rules with or without the two-particle scattering states, it is reliable to study the tetraquark (molecular) states.
+We choose the components $\Pi_{+}(p^2)$ and $p^2\widetilde{\Pi}_{+}(p^2)$ to explore the tetraquark states with the $J^{PC}=0^{++}$, $1^{+-}$ and $2^{++}$ without contaminations from other states.
+Generally speaking, the quantum field theory does not forbid the currents $J(x)$ and $J_{\mu\nu}(x)$ coupling to the two-meson scattering states if they have the same quantum numbers, there might exist contaminations from the two-meson scattering states.
+In Refs.\cite{WangZG-Landau,Wang-Two-particle}, we illustrate that the two-meson scattering states play an unimportant role and cannot saturate the QCD sum rules by themselves, on the other hand, the tetraquark (molecular) states play an irreplaceable role.
+We can saturate the QCD sum rules with or without the two-particle scattering states, it is reliable to study the tetraquark (molecular) states.
 In other words, we choose the local four-quark currents, and the mesons have finite average radii $\sqrt{\langle r^2\rangle}$, the net effects of the small overlapping of the wave-functions can be absorbed into the pole residues safely \cite{WangZG-Local}.